This is a common question when parents are shopping martial arts schools for their children. And, we hear it all of the time.

 Hopefully, this email lets you know a little bit more about what we do.
 We're interested in meeting and exceeding your expectations, so try us out and make sure we'll be a good match.

 "Be The Coffee."

 PS.
-The next step is to check out the class schedules and grab the intro program at one of our schools (Exton, Malvern, or Berwyn).
+The next step is to check out the class schedules and grab the intro program at one of our schools (Exton, Malvern, Berwyn, or Phoenixville).
 Just click below.